 What Is Urban Sprawl?
 Buzzword or Environmental Catastrophe?

-July 10, 2018 - Emily Newton
+November 22, 2024 - Emily Newton

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-Define Urban Sprawl
+Defining Urban Sprawl

 Why Do Urban Population Centers Sprawl?

-Other than the desire to get away from large groups of people, what causes urban sprawl?
-One factor is that land is often more affordable outside of the city, which encourages people to purchase small or large tracts of undeveloped land to carve out a place of their own.
-Rising income levels in many industries mean people have more money to support a further commute to and from work.
+What causes urban sprawl other than the desire to get away from large groups of people?
+One factor is that land is often more affordable outside of the city.
+This encourages people to purchase small or large tracts of undeveloped land to carve out a place of their own.

-• Increased Levels of Air and Water Pollution: More people means more pollution and even the eco-friendliest suburb produces some pollution.
+- Increased levels of air and water pollution: More people means more pollution and even the eco-friendliest suburb produces some pollution.

-• Larger Commute-Related Carbon Footprint: Just because people are moving to the suburbs doesn’t mean they’re also investing in electric cars.
+- Larger commute-related carbon footprint: Just because people are moving to the suburbs doesn’t mean they’re also investing in electric cars.
 They’re driving further and further to work, which increases their carbon footprint.

-• Vacant Buildings: When a suburb runs out of money, people often abandon it.
+- Vacant buildings: When a suburb runs out of money, people often abandon it.
 This leaves empty houses and businesses dotting the landscape, which deteriorate and release chemicals into the surrounding land.

-• Animal Habitat Destruction: When you cut down a forest to perpetuate urban sprawl, you are destroying the habitats of potentially hundreds of plants, animals and insects.
+- Animal habitat destruction: When you cut down a forest to perpetuate urban sprawl, you are destroying the habitats of potentially hundreds of plants, animals and insects.
 Those with large populations might move, but those with small populations or specific environmental needs might end up going extinct.

-• Fewer Farms: We don’t have a food shortage — yet — but when you take over farmland to build suburban housing, you lessen the land’s agriculture capacity and make it harder for farmers to meet their yearly harvest quotas.
+- Fewer farms: We don’t have a food shortage — yet — but when you take over farmland to build suburban housing, you lessen the land’s agriculture capacity and make it harder for farmers to meet their yearly harvest quotas.

 With all these adverse effects, what can we do to slow down urban sprawl?
+City planners have turned their attention to sustainable urban development to address the needs of migrating populations and resolve the environmental effects before it’s too late.

 The key here is a combination of smart growth and new urbanism.
 Smart growth relies on city planners to make intelligent choices for their urban and suburban environments.
 Creating urban centers that work with the land rather than taking it over needs to become a priority.
 New urbanism focuses on turning existing cities into places that don’t negatively impact the environment — reducing pollution, providing more avenues for foot and bicycle traffic and more.